kasrababaei/swift-notes/design-pattern.md

 of the Model-View-ViewModel triad.
 This layer interacts with the backend, parses the data into model objects, and provides them to the ViewModel.

+### MVP vs MVVM

+Unlike the Presenter in MVP, the ViewModel in MVVM is state-driven and does not directly "command" the View.
+It exposes observable properties (e.g., via Combine, RxSwift, or KVO) that the View listens to for updates.

+In MVVM, the View binds directly to these properties to reflect the state of the data.
+It listens to changes in the ViewModel and updates itself automatically, often with declarative bindings.

+Here's a few advantages of MVVM compared to MVP:

+- Decouples the View and the business logic further, making it easier to test the ViewModel without the View.
+- Provides a clean separation of responsibilities.
+- Reactive bindings (e.g., via Combine) reduce the need for manual synchronization between the View and ViewModel.

 ## Dependency Injection

 Dependency injection in short means dependencies are handed instead of reaching